w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is a `<li role="listitem">` element.
 These elements are not applicable because they have extra requirements and should thus be checked separately.

+Being a child in the [accessibility tree][] is different from being a child in the DOM tree.
+Some DOM nodes have no corresponding node in the [accessibility tree][] (for example, because they are marked with `role="presentation"`).
+A child in the [accessibility tree][] can thus correspond to a descendant in the DOM tree.
+Additionally, the use of `aria-owns` attribute can change the tree structure to something which is not a subtree of the DOM tree.

-The definition of [owned by][] used in this rule is different from the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
-In this rule "owned by" includes only direct children of the owner element, whereas an "owned element" is any descendant of the owner.
+This rule is restricted to direct parent-child relation in the [accessibility tree][] which is more strict than the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
+This rule mimics, on the roles level, the [content model](https://html.spec.whatwg.org/#concept-element-content-model) of HTML.

 [Subclass roles][subclass role] of [required context roles][] are not automatically included as possible [required context roles][].
 For example, the [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) role is not a possible [required context role][] for [`listitem`](https://www.w3.org/TR/wai-aria-1.1/#listitem), even though [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) is a [subclass role][] of the [`list`](https://www.w3.org/TR/wai-aria-1.1/#list) role.